California FTB Offer in Compromise vs IRS Offer: What’s the Difference?

 If you're struggling with tax debt, you've likely heard of the IRS Offer in Compromise (OIC)—a federal program that lets you settle your tax debt for less than you owe.
 But if you live in California or owe state taxes, you might also be eligible for a Franchise Tax Board (FTB) Offer in Compromise.

-In this post, we’ll break down the key differences between the IRS OIC and FTB OIC, so you can make informed decisions about your options and protect your financial future.
+In this guide, we’ll break down the key differences between the IRS and FTB OIC programs and explain how to get Offer in Compromise help from an Orange County CPA so you can make an informed decision and regain control over your finances.

 What is an Offer in Compromise (OIC)?